eunrcn/tp/docs/DeveloperGuide.md

    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-3. _{ more test cases …​ }_
+3. Using InternHub with Sample Internship Application List

+   1. Close InternHub.

+   2. Delete the folder `data` which contain file `./addressbook.json` (if applicable).

+   3. Launch InternHub. <br>
+   Expected: A sample internship application list with 1 internship applications should be displayed.

+### Adding an internship application

+1. Test case: `add c/Singapore Airline p/98765432 e/singaporeairline@example.com t/O jd/Animator intern id/3 months s/1000`<br>
+   Expected: A new internship application is added to the list.
+Details of the added internship application shown in the **result display**.

+2. Test case: `add`<br>
+   Expected: No internship application is added.
+Error details shown in the **result display**.

 ### Deleting an internship application

 1. Deleting an internship application while all internship applications are being shown

-   1. Prerequisites: List all internship applications using the `list` command.
-Multiple applications in the list.
+   1. Prerequisites: At least one internship application displayed.

    2. Test case: `delete 1`<br>
       Expected: First application is deleted from the list.
-Details of the deleted application shown in the status message.
-Timestamp in the status bar is updated.
+Details of the deleted internship application shown in the **result display**.

    3. Test case: `delete 0`<br>
       Expected: No application is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the **result display**.

    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.
+      Expected: No application is deleted.
+Error details shown in the **result display**.

 2. Deleting an internship application in a filtered list of applications

-    1. Prerequisites: Filter internship applications using `filter i` based on tags.
-Do note, you can use any tags instead of `i` as long as you have a populated result list of applications
+    1. Prerequisites: Filter internship applications using `filter I` based on tags.
+Do note, you can use other valid tags instead of `I` as long as you have a populated result list of applications

     2. Test case: `delete 1`<br>
        Expected: First application based on the **filtered list** is deleted.
+Details of deleted internship application shown in **result display**.

+### Editing an internship application

+1. Editing an internship application while all internship applications are being shown

+    1. Prerequisites: At least one internship application displayed.

+    2. Test case: `edit 1 c/shoppa`<br>
+       Expected: The company name of the first internship application is updated to shoppa.
+Details of the edited internship application shown in the **result display**.

+    3. Test case: `edit 0`<br>
+       Expected: No application is edited.
+Error details shown in the **result display**.

+    4. Other incorrect delete commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
+       Expected: No application is edited.
+Error details shown in the **result display**.

+2. Deleting an internship application in a filtered list of applications

+    1. Prerequisites: Filter internship applications using `filter I` based on tags.
+Do note, you can use other valid tags instead of `I` as long as you have a populated result list of applications

+    2. Test case: `delete 1`<br>
-Details of deleted application shown in status message.
+       Expected: First application based on the **filtered list** is deleted.
+Details of deleted application shown in **result display**.

 ### Viewing an internship application